- ←

 Southern Comfort Traditional Egg Nog

-Read moreOnline taste tests and reviews routinely mention Farmland Fresh, Darigold, and Southern Comfort as America's best egg nog brands.
-And of the three, Southern Comfort, a brand famously known for fruit-flavored whiskey, often takes the top spot with its delicious “traditional” egg nog.
-Which, ironically, contains no booze.
+Read moreOnline taste tests and reviews frequently highlight Farmland Fresh, Darigold, and Southern Comfort as America's top egg nog brands.
+Among these, Southern Comfort, a brand known for its fruit-flavored whiskey, often ranks highest with its delicious “traditional” egg nog, which, ironically, contains no alcohol.

 But the first egg nog, invented in medieval Britain, was quite intoxicating.
-It was a warm drink made with milk and sherry, and thickened with plenty of egg yolks.
-That’s a much different beverage experience than today’s branded egg nog, often served cold.
-And the cartons of egg nog from your market are now made with non-traditional ingredients such as corn syrup, and much of the egg yolk has been replaced with cheaper and longer-lasting natural gums, like carrageenan and guar gum.
+In those days, it was a warm drink made with milk and sherry, thickened with plenty of egg yolks.
+Sure, that’s a different experience than today’s cold egg nog, but at least it was made with wholesome ingredients.
+The cartons of nog available at the market today are typically made with non-traditional ingredients, such as corn syrup, and much of the egg yolk has been replaced with cheaper, longer-lasting natural gums like carrageenan and guar gum.

-But, for my Southern Comfort Traditional Egg Nog copycat recipe, we'll turn back the clock and make egg nog more traditionally, with plenty of real egg yolks to thicken the batch, and no gums or corn syrup.
-My easy recipe will give you around 36 ounces of fresh homemade egg nog.
-And it’s up to you to add any booze.
+For my Southern Comfort Traditional Egg Nog copycat recipe, we're turning back the clock to make egg nog the traditional way, using plenty of real egg yolks to thicken the batch without any gums or corn syrup.
+My easy recipe yields around 36 ounces of fresh homemade egg nog, and the decision to add booze is up to you.

 Make more fun, famous drinks with my recipes here.